cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 We will need a [Texture2D](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/sm5-object-texture2d) variable to store the pixel data for the input image that will be passed from the `PoseEstimator` script.
 We will give it a data type of [half4](https://docs.unity3d.com/Manual/SL-DataTypesAndPrecision.html), which is a medium precision 4D vector.
 Each 4D Vector will contain the RGBA color and alpha values for a single pixel.

 We also need a [RWTexture2D](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/sm5-object-rwtexture2d) so that we can write the processed image data back to a RenderTexture in the PoseEstimator script.
+Give it a data type of half4 as well.

 ```c#
 // The pixel data for the input image